Wataru Kamimura

 Wataru Kamimura (上村 亘, Kamimura Wataru) is a Japanese professional shogi player ranked 5-dan.

-Early life and education
+Early life and apprenticeship

 Kamimura was born in Nakano, Tokyo on December 10, 1986.
 He learned how to play shogi from his father and entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the guidance of professional shogi player Osamu Nakamura in September 1998.

 Kamimura was promoted to the rank of apprentice professional 3-dan in October 2010, and obtained full professional status and the rank of 4-dan in October 2012 after winning the 51st 3-dan League (April 2012 – September 2012) with a record of 14 wins and 4 losses.